Hari Singh Nalwa: Legacy

 Nalwa was also a builder.
 At least 56 buildings were attributed to him, which included forts, ramparts, towers, gurdwaras, tanks, samadhis, temples, mosques, towns, havelis, sarais and gardens.
 He built the fortified town of Haripur in 1822.
 This was the first planned town in the region, with a superb water distribution system.
 His very strong fort of Harkishengarh, situated in the valley at the foothill of mountains, had four gates.
 It was surrounded by a wall, four yards thick and 16 yards high.
 Nalwa's presence brought such a feeling of security to the region that when Hügel visited Haripur in 1835–6, he found the town humming with activity.
 A large number of Khatris migrated there and established a flourishing trade.
 Haripur, tehsil and district, in Hazara, North-West Frontier Province, are named after him.

 Nalwa contributed to the prosperity of Gujranwala, which he was given as a jagir sometime after 1799, which he held till his death in 1837.

 He built all the main Sikh forts in the trans-Indus region of Khyber Pakhtunkhwa — Jehangira and Nowshera on the left and right bank respectively of the river Kabul, Sumergarh (or Bala Hisar Fort in the city of Peshawar), for the Sikh Kingdom.
 In addition, he laid the foundation for the fort of Fatehgarh, at Jamrud (Jamrud Fort).
 He reinforced Akbar's Attock fort situated on the left bank of the river Indus by building very high bastions at each of the gates.
 He also built the fort of Uri in Kashmir.

+Nalwa's fighting legacy left such an impact on Afghanistan that Afghani mothers used his name to scare misbehaving children.
+They would reportedly say: ‘If you don’t stop crying, Haria Ragle (Hari Singh Nalwa) will turn up’.

 A religious man, Nalwa built Gurdwara Panja Sahib in the town of Hassan Abdal, south-west of Haripur and north-west of Rawalpindi, to commemorate Guru Nanak's journey through that region.
 He had donated the gold required to cover the dome of the Akal Takht within the Harmandir Sahib complex in Amritsar.

 Following Hari Singh Nalwa's death, his sons Jawahir Singh Nalwa and Arjan Singh Nalwa fought against the British to protect the sovereignty of the Kingdom of the Sikhs, with the former being noted for his defence in the Battle of Chillianwala.

 Abhinav Bindra, India's first individual Olympic Gold Medalist, is his 5th generation direct descendant.